RIPE-NCC/db-web-ui/README.md

 Deployment
 -------------------
-To deploy to any environment (dev/prepdev/rc/prod) use:
+To deploy to any environment (dev/prepdev/rc/prod), create a war using:

     % mvn -Pdeploy package -Dspring.profiles.active=<ENV>

 e.g. to deploy to RC:

     % mvn -Pdeploy package -Dspring.profiles.active=rc

 this will create a war for the specific environment by calling the appropriate grunt task for that environment.
 The grunt task will generate the appropriate scripts/app/app.constants.js file.

+Also add the "-Dspring.profiles.active=<ENV>" to the JVM args of the application server.

 IntelliJ Preferences
 --------------------